Benjamin-Paul/ghostC2/README.md

 ### Important

 The project is not complete yet.
-It doesn't function yet, but it is under active construction.
+It does function, but it is still under active construction.

 ### Documentation